Shiba Inu (SHIB) Price Reaches $0.0000 on Top Exchanges

-Shiba Inu (SHIB) traded up 1.7% against the U.S. dollar during the 24 hour period ending at 9:00 AM E.T. on June 16th.
+Shiba Inu (SHIB) traded 2.2% higher against the dollar during the 24-hour period ending at 23:00 PM E.T. on June 20th.
+Shiba Inu has a total market capitalization of $4.34 billion and approximately $107.61 million worth of Shiba Inu was traded on exchanges in the last day.
+In the last week, Shiba Inu has traded up 8.1% against the dollar.
 One Shiba Inu token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Shiba Inu has a total market cap of $3.96 billion and $61.06 million worth of Shiba Inu was traded on exchanges in the last 24 hours.
-During the last seven days, Shiba Inu has traded 16.2% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.